sanko/fictional-palm-tree/README.md

 Returns a human readable string describing the most recent error that occurred from `load_library( ... )`, `free_library( ... )`, etc. since the last call to `dlerror( )`.

-An undefined value is returned if no errors have occured.
+An undefined value is returned if no errors have occurred.

 ## `libc()`